Sage (Marvel Comics): After the Hellfire Club

 Magneto becomes more actively involved with the Hellfire Club after the X-Men's supposed death in Dallas at the climax of the Fall of the Mutants.
 Tensions between Magneto and Sebastian Shaw grow until, finally, Magneto ousts Shaw from the group.
 Although Tessa remains with the Hellfire Club after his departure, her role diminishes.
-Shortly thereafter, the Upstarts begin to hunt down mutant leaders, starting with former and current leaders of the Inner Circle.
+Shortly thereafter, the Upstarts begin to hunt down mutant leaders, starting with former and current leaders of the Hellfire Club's Inner Circle.
 Shinobi Shaw seemingly murders his father, Sebastian; Emma Frost is put into a coma.
 Tessa continues to serve as Shinobi's assistant, much as she had his father, and she also begins to use her telepathic skills more openly.
 After Tessa prevents Shinobi from solidifying his hold on the Hellfire Club, however, the younger Shaw ceases to work with her.

 Sebastian Shaw returns after a period of recuperation with the extradimensional Holocaust at his side.
 Seeking assistance in controlling this powerful mutant, Shaw calls Tessa back into his service.
 Her minor telepathic abilities are able to keep him in check since most telepaths in his native reality had been killed and he had not developed psychic defenses.
 The two lose Holocaust, though, when Onslaught decides he needs that mutant for his own purposes.
 Selene and her new amnesiac thrall Madelyne Pryor join with Shaw to regain their roles in the Hellfire Club.
 Suspicious of Pryor, Tessa attempts to telepathically probe her while she is sleeping, unwittingly reawakening Madelyne's memories of her tragic life and first death with the X-Men.
 Tessa is quickly overwhelmed and nearly killed.
 The only thing that stays Madelyne's hand is that Tessa's murder would have caused unnecessary complications.
 Instead, Pryor merely removes all memory of the conflict.